The Troubadours: Sound and influences

-The Troubadours' distinct style comes from a blend of genres such as 1950s rockabilly, 1960s garage and blues.
-Their unique tunes have been noted by both Paul Weller and John Leckie as 'classic British songwriting'.
-The artists that have influenced their sound include Beefheart, Love, The Rolling Stones and The Seeds.
+The Troubadours' style comes from a blend of genres such as 1950s rockabilly, 1960s garage and blues.
+Their trademark tunes have been noted by both Paul Weller and John Leckie as 'classic British songwriting'.
+They have been influenced by Beefheart, Love, The Rolling Stones and The Seeds.
 The band members also cite The Byrds, Bob Dylan, The Stone Roses and The Who as other major influences.

-Their distinctive sound has been compared to many other, more recent bands from the north-west of England, including The La's, The Coral, Cast and The Zutons.
-Friths strange yet captivating vocal style has been compared to that of the frontman of The La's, Lee Mavers.
+Their sound has been compared to many other, more recent bands from the north-west of England, including The La's, The Coral, Cast and The Zutons.
+Friths vocal style has been compared to that of the frontman of The La's, Lee Mavers.